-24. Americans ager 45-54 carry the highest average credit card debt compared to the other age groups.
+24. Americans aged 45–54 carry the highest average credit card debt compared to the other age groups.

-Those belonging to the age groups between 65-69 and 70-74 have credit card debt of $6,876 and $6,465, respectively.
-Please note that student credit card debt statistics show that many millennials under 35 don’t have credit cards at all.
-This is the main reason why this age group has such a low average credit card balance.
-American credit card debt, however, is the highest among those 35-64, with the peak being between 45-54.
+Those belonging to the age groups between 65–69 and 70–74 have credit card debt of $6,876 and $6,465, respectively.
+Please note that student credit card debt statistics show that many millennials under 35 don’t have credit cards, which may explain why this age group has such a low average credit card balance.
+American credit card debt, however, is the highest among those 35–64, with the peak being between 45–54.

 25. Generation X and Baby Boomers are the generations with significantly higher credit card debt compared to the rest.

 Americans from Generation X carry, on average, a $7,750 in credit card balance, credit card statistics reveal.
-Right next come the Baby Boomers with their average credit card debt of $7,550.
-The top three in this category are rounded up by the Silent Generation, whose average debt in credit card balance is $4,610.
+The Baby Boomers come next with their average credit card debt of $7,550.
+The top three in this category are rounded up by the Silent Generation, whose average debt in credit card balance is $4,613.
 Close to this amount is the average of $4,315 recorded among American Millennials.

 Generation Z has a significantly lower average of $2,047.
-These figures, however, aren’t surprising or shocking.
-It makes sense for people in their prime to use their credit cards the most and vice versa.
+These figures, however, aren’t shocking since it’s very common for people in their prime to use their credit cards the most and vice versa.
 Plus, many individuals from Generation Z don’t even own a credit card yet, as shown by teenage credit card debt statistics.

 26. In the US, women carry a lower credit card balance than men.